bachbao/2022_qutech_challenge/README.md

 An important and unique property of QKD is the ability of the two communicating users to detect the presence of any third party interference trying to gain the knowledge f the key.
 By using quantum superpositions or quantum entanglement and transmitting information in quantum states , a communication system can be implemented that detects eavesdropping.

     PROPERTIES AND MERITS:
       1. Relies on the principles of quantum mechanics in contrast to traditional public key cryptography which relies on cerain mathematical functions.
-  2. QKD has provable security based on informtion theory , and forward secrecy.
+      2. QKD has provable security based on information theory , and forward secrecy.

     DRAWBACKS:
       1. It relies on having an authenticated classical channel of communications.
       2. In modern cryptography, having an authenticated class channel means that one has either already developed or exchanged a symmetric key of sufficient length.
       3. Thus QKD does the work of a stream cipher at many times the cost.